gmc-code/PC-Python/docs/turtle/turtle_introduction.rst

 | The turtle can draw on the screen as it moves.

 | This section begins with some basic syntax for the screen and turtles.
-| Basic shapes, squares, rectangles and triangles, are drawn via sequencing, iteration and defintions.
+| Basic shapes, squares, rectangles and triangles, are drawn via sequencing, iteration and definitions.
 | The houses introduces defintion documentation in a module.

 ----